 Senior Account Executive

-Cincinnati-based grocery store chain Kroger recently announced a pilot program that allows that will allow you to scan and bag your items as you go.
+Cincinnati-based grocery store chain the dating project recently announced a plenty of fish free dating site that allows that will allow you to scan and bag your items as you go.
 Then, when it’s time to check-out, the scan device transfers your purchase information to the check-out station and you are out the door faster than before.

 Even better?
 The new system tallies your purchases as you go so you can hopefully avoid that “How in the heck did I rack up $120?!
 I only came in here for spinach and oranges!” thing that happens to me all the time.
 And by “spinach and oranges” I might mean “wine and Oreos.”
 Don’t judge.